-It’s worth noting that this isn’t a simple swap and certainly isn’t something we’d consider taking on as a beginner project with minimal knowledge.
+It’s worth noting that this isn’t a simple swap and certainly isn’t something we’d consider taking on for a beginner’s project car, who might only have minimal knowledge.

 As prices continue to rise with increased demand for the already-rare 2JZ-GTE engine, many will also consider the 1JZ-GTE as the powerplant of choice for their engine swap.

 Another option would be turbocharging the naturally-aspirated 2JZ-GE engine or even going down the 1.5JZ route.

 There are some differences between the USDM and JDM 2JZ-GTE engines, which are worth considering before your swap.